percona/community/content/events/percona-meetups/2022-02-24-percona-meetup-for-mongodb.md

 ---
-title: " Community MeetUp - Installation of MongoDB via a Kubernetes Operator - February 24th, 2022 at 11:00 am EST"
+title: " Community MeetUp - Installation of MongoDB via a Kubernetes Operator - POSTPONED"
-description: "Join us and we will be walking through the installation of MongoDB via a Kubernetes operator in Community MeetUp on February 24th, 2022 at 11:00 am EST."
+description: "We have to postpone our Community MeetUp of today February 24th, 2022"
 images:
-  - events/percona-meetup/2022-02-24-meetup-mongodb.jpg
+  - events/percona-meetup/2022-02-24-meetup-mongodb-postponed.jpg
 date: Thu, 24th February 2022, 19:00:00 +0000
 weight: 1
 draft: false